victoriaaoka/angular7project/README.md

 It is deployed on Github pages and can be found at https://victoriaaoka.github.io/angular7project/

-It uses the `reqres.in` free public API
+It uses the `reqres.in` free public API.

 ## Development server